New details: Trooper pulled gun on Kansas Rep. Coleman during stop

 LAWRENCE, Kan.
-(FOX4KC/WDAF) — New details have been released regarding a Kansas State Representative being arrested back in November when he refused to follow instructions during a traffic stop.
+(WDAF) — New details have been released regarding a Kansas State Representative being arrested back in November when he refused to follow instructions during a traffic stop.

 The incident occurred on Nov.
 27, 2021, at approximately 1 a.m. when Senator Aaron Bailey Coleman, 21, was arrested in Lawrence by a Kansas State Trooper.